 In the government-wide financial statements and proprietary fund types in the fund financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities, business-type activities, or proprietary fund type statement of net position.
 Capital appreciation bonds are reported at their accreted value which is computed at the end of each fiscal year.
 Bond premiums and discounts, as well as prepaid insurance costs, are deferred and amortized over the life of the bonds using the effective interest method.
 Bond issuance costs are expensed when paid.
 Bonds payable are reported net of the applicable bond premium or discount.
-Bond refunding gains and losses are deferred and amortized over the remaining life of the old debt or the life of the new debt, whichever is shorter, using the effective interest method.
+Bond refunding gains and losses are deferred and amortized over the life of the new debt, whichever is shorter, using the effective interest method.
 Bond refunding gains are presented as deferred inflows of resources while losses are presented as deferred outflows of resources.